McTavishLab/extensiphy/README.md

 the [Quick Install and Run](#building-and-testing-your-own-extensiphy-docker-image) section will review the docker installation instructions.

 ### Anaconda
 You can also install the dependencies of Extensiphy using Anaconda.
-The [Anaconda Installation](#anaconda-installation) section of this readme will walk through this process in more detail.
+The [Anaconda Installation](https://github.com/McTavishLab/extensiphy/blob/main/tutorial/alternative_installation_methods.md#installing-dependencies-with-anaconda) section of this repository will walk through this process in more detail.

 ### Advanced
-If you're comfortable installing programs by hand, the [Advanced Installation Methods](#advanced-installation-methods) section is for you.
-Extensiphy dependencies are also found here.
+If you're comfortable installing programs by hand, the [Advanced Installation Methods](https://github.com/McTavishLab/extensiphy/blob/main/tutorial/alternative_installation_methods.md#installing-depedencies-by-hand) section is for you.

 ### Extensiphy Tutorial
 We recommend you run through the [Extensiphy tutorial](https://github.com/McTavishLab/extensiphy/blob/main/tutorial/extensiphy_tutoria.md) for a more in-depth walkthrough of Extensiphy's features.
 The tutorial will walk through how to run Extensiphy using different data types and options.
 You can copy code snippets into your terminal window.